-When it comes to rehab, Rebound physical therapist Peter Mollo takes an integrative approach with his patients.
+When it comes to rehab, Rebound physical therapist Peter Mollo PT takes an integrative approach with his patients.
 “I use everything,” said Mollo of his treatment style.
 “I teach high school football players yoga for flexibility and incorporate Olympic lifting techniques when strength-training older patients.”
 He is Board Certified as a Sports Clinical Specialist (SCS) and holds national certifications in both Strength and Conditioning (CSCS) and Athletic Training (ATC).

 Mollo has spent the last 10 years serving as the PT at Rebound’s Redmond Athletic Club (RAC) location.
 He possesses a wealth of knowledge in orthopedics and sports medicine; Mollo has worked as a physical therapist for almost 24 years, graduating from the University of St. Augustine for Health Sciences (Florida) in 1997.
 Mollo is Board Certified as a Sports Clinical Specialist (SCS) and holds national certifications in both Strength and Conditioning (CSCS) and Athletic Training (ATC).

 Prior to becoming a PT, Mollo — who grew up in Southern Connecticut — obtained a master’s degree in exercise physiology and fitness management from New York University and subsequently managed a corporate fitness center in New York City.